pysan3/pathlib.nvim/README.md

 ## ⏱️ Sync / Async Operations

 The API is designed so it is very easy to switch between sync and async operations.
-Call them inside [nvim-nio task](https://github.com/nvim-neotest/nvim-nio) without any change, and the operations are converted to be async (does not block the main thread).
+Call them inside a [nvim-nio async context](https://github.com/nvim-neotest/nvim-nio) without any change, and the operations are converted to be async (does not block the main thread).

 ``` lua
 local foo = Path("~/Documents/foo.txt")